Siphon880gh/devbrain/AI Assisted Coding/Websim with ChatGPT/_Optimized Prompt - Websim, ChatGPT.md

 ## ChatGPT Models Used

-Preferred model for optimizing code: 4o.
+- For optimizing code: 4o.
 	- Not o1.
 It actually thinks “too much” and doesn’t optimize your prompt well.
-Preferred model for conforming generating website/web app to your theme's css variable: o1 Preferred model for converting the code into tailwind: 4o
+- For conforming generating website/web app to your theme's css variable: o1
+- For converting the code into tailwind: 4o
 	- Not o1 because it does too much and introduces problems in the solution
+- For converting the js code into MVC/OOP: 4o
+	- If fixes most problems then fails on the final problems, then switch to o1.
+This reduces the likelihood of introduced bugs.

 ---

 ## I. Optimized website or web app prompt

 1. Brainstorm the prompt.
 What your app or website does, what industry or use case is it for, how it behaves, what the user can get out of it or what call of action you want the user to be led to.
 In addition, you may specify the styling.
+Styling could include mentioning ui patterns like Progressive Disclosure.
 	- Note that if it’s a specific subcategory of website, say that instead: Eg. “Landing page”
 2. Ask ChatGPT to optimize your prompt for website generation:
 ```